This (updated) guide reviews all of the best low-carb dog foods this year.

 Most nutritional value of the patties comes from chicken meat and organs along with dried vegetables and fruits, eliminating the need for starchy ingredients and grains, leaving the carbohydrate content of the food at just under 6%.
 Because most nutrients come from whole ingredients, the food is completely free from synthesized and artificial micronutrients.

 7. Stella & Chewy’s Dandy Lamb Dinner Patties Freeze-Dried Raw Dog Food

 Top 5 Ingredients: 1.
 Lamb, 2.
 Lamb Spleen, 3.
 Lamb Heart, 4.
 Organic Cranberries, 5.
 Organic Beets

-Some dogs naturally have fragile stomachs that can’t digest dense proteins like beef.
+Some dogs naturally have sensitive stomachs that can’t digest dense proteins like beef.
 That’s where Stella & Chewy’s Dandy Lamb Dinner Patties come in.
-These high-protein and low-carb pieces of heaven are made from grass-fed lamb meat and organs, so your sensitive dog can also enjoy an ancestral raw diet.
-While meat does form almost 38% of the recipe, the remainder is packed with organic vegetables and micronutrients.
+These high-protein and low-carb pieces of heaven use grass-fed lamb meat and organs, so your sensitive dog can also enjoy an ancestral raw diet.
+While meat does form almost 38% of the recipe, the remainder comes from organic vegetables and micronutrients.

-Thus, carbohydrates are only found in minute quantities, 18% to be exact.
-Most of this is composed of pumpkin seeds and salt, both of which have a low GI and are unlikely to cause any digestive issues.
+Thus, carbohydrates only make up 18% of this recipe.
+Most of this is composed of pumpkin seeds, which have a low GI and are unlikely to cause any digestive issues.
 Since the patties are freeze-dried, they’re also easier to store and serve compared to frozen food.

 8. TruDog Feed Me Crunchy Munchy Beef Bonanza Raw Freeze-Dried Dog Food